For cannabis dispensaries, April 20th is the day.

 420 recommendation: Track KPIs such as customer conversion rates, average wait times, percentage of new vs existing customers, total sales, total transactions, and average order value.

-You can collect and analyze all this data and more with our cannabis POS, including Customer Source upon check in.
-If you aren’t tracking customer sources, this is a great opportunity to start measuring how specific marketing channels (like Instagram, word of mouth, or Leafly) are impacting sales.
+You can collect and analyze all this data and more with our cannabis POS, including Customer Source.
+If you aren’t tracking customer sources, this is a great opportunity to start measuring how specific marketing channels (like Instagram, word of mouth, or Leafly) impact sales.

-Some of the data that you collect on 420 may come in handy sooner than you’d think.
-After the holiday, most stores will inevitably have sold more of some products and less of other products than they estimated.
-This means overages and shortages — which means that you’ll need to quickly move certain products to make room for others, which means more discounts and opportunities to increase revenue even after the big day.
+After the 420 holiday, most stores will inevitably have sold more of some products and less of other products than estimated.
+This means overages and shortages — you’ll need to quickly move certain products to make room for others, which means more discounts and opportunities to increase revenue even after the big day.

-Leveraging data that you collected on 420 can help you to quickly move excess inventory and find balance.
-The days following the 420 holiday present a lot of potential for growing relationships with first-time customers through post-holiday discounts, giving you a great reason to make a quick second connection and attract repeat customers.
+Leveraging data that you collected on 420 can help you to quickly move excess inventory and grow relationships with first-time customers through post-holiday discounts, giving you a great reason to make a quick second connection and attract repeat customers.

 Light up your 420 strategy